Blida, Lebanon: Name

 E. H. Palmer wrote that the name Belidet meant "The little village".

 History

-In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "A village, built of stone, containing mosque, and having about 150 Moslem inhabitants, situated on a ridge, with figs, olives, and arable land.
+In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "A village, built of stone, containing [a] mosque, and having about 150 Moslem inhabitants, situated on a ridge, with figs, olives, and arable land.
 One cistern and a good spring one mile south-east of the village give the water supply."

 They further noted: "Here are several columns and remains of ruins.
-Double triangles are cut on either side of door of mosque."
+Double triangles are cut on either side of [the] door of [the] mosque."

+Demographics

+In 2014 Muslims made up 99.68% of registered voters in Blida.
+98.55% of the voters were Shiite Muslims.